 Choosing a pocket knife can be a confusing venture for a first-time buyer.
 There are many different types and sizes of knives, each serving a different purpose for individual needs.
-Whether purchasing a pocket knife for oneself or as a gift for a loved one, it is important to know that you are buying the best pocket knife for the job at hand.
-We recommend several specific knives, click here to jump to our recommendations.
+Whether purchasing a pocket knife for oneself or as a gift, it is important to know that you are buying the best pocket knife for the job at hand.
+Below you’ll find a guide to choosing a pocket knife, covering all of the basics features to look for, as well as some of my personal recommendations.

 Types of Blades